Categories

 A Capability-First Approach Is a Game Changer

 We do not manage risk by admiring the label on the software box.
 We manage risk by understanding what a tool does in a process, what can go wrong, how fast it can go wrong, and how the error propagates downstream.
 A GenAI tool that summarizes policies creates one set of risks.
 A GenAI agent that routes approvals, posts transactions, or helps shape regulatory disclosures creates another.
-COSO gives organizations a common language for distinguishing among those use cases and calibrating controls accordingly.
+COSO provides organizations with a common language for distinguishing among use cases and calibrating controls accordingly.
 That is not just elegant.
 It is actionable.

 The Five Foundational Truths Every CCO Should Memorize